COVID-19 Help for Residential and Commercial Renters

 - Becoming ill with the disease

 Landlords wishing to evict tenants for failure to pay rent must first send the tenant a copy of a notice alerting the tenant of the emergency regulation.
-The form is available in English, Spanish, Simplified Chinese, Portuguese, Russian and Tagalog.
+The form is available in English, Spanish, Simplified Chinese and Tagalog.

 If a tenant cannot pay rent due to COVID-19, the tenant must notify their landlord within 14 days of receiving the emergency regulation notice.
 Renters are liable for back rent 180 days following the termination of the emergency.
 Frequently Asked Questions about the emergency regulation are available here.